randyrossi/arduino_dram4164_tester/README.md

 5. ALTERNATING PATTERN 1
 6. ALTERNATING PATTERN 2

+The LEDs will alternate RED/GREEN while a test is running.
+This is normal.

 After each test, it blinks GREEN as many times as the test # above.
 If all tests pass, it will slow blink GREEN until shutdown.
 If at any time there was an error, it will show solid RED.